vibudh2209/D2/README.md

           python Morgan_fing.py -sfp path_smile_folder/smile_folder -fp path_morgan_folder -fn morgan_folder -tp num_cpus

   This will create a *path_to_morgan_folder/morgan_folder* folder, and generate the Morgan fingerprints of 1024 bits of size and radius of 2 within it.
-It is recommended as many CPUs as possible to speed up the process.
-This step takes ~260GB memory for 1.36 billion molecules
+It is recommended to use as many CPUs as possible to speed up the process.
+This step takes ~260GB for 1.36 billion molecules

 Run DD